Polyvor-Labs/alpine/README.md

 # Alpine
 Alpine is an Generative Code Transformer Models, based on GPT2 Models.

-The models is a Large GPT Models training from scratch on a Million/Billion of Pure All Programming Language Codes.
+The models is training from scratch on a Million/Billion of Pure All Programming Language Codes.

 Here are the release Dates :